csci4707-umn/lab-book/src/lab1-2.md

-# PART 2: SQL Queries
+# Part 2: SQL Queries

 Once you have created the above schema, run the `data.sql` file to load the data into the database.